primefaces/primefaces-test/README.md

 # PrimeFaces Test

-This is a sample maven project that uses <strong>Latest PrimeFaces Release</strong> version.
+This is a sample maven project that uses **Latest PrimeFaces Release** version.
 If you have a PrimeFaces issue, please download or fork this project.
 Then, you should change these files by yourself so that PrimeFaces Team can see your problem.
-Finally, you can send a link or attach the project. <strong>Please make sure that project is runnable with the command below.</strong>
+Finally, you can send a link or attach the project. **Please make sure that the project is runnable with the command below**.

-You can execute the sample with <strong>mvn jetty:run</strong> command and hit <strong>http://localhost:8080/</strong> to run the page.
+You can execute the sample against Jetty/OpenWebBeans with the `mvn jetty:run` maven command and navigate to **http://localhost:8080/** to access the page.

+This project is configured to produce Java bytecode compatible with Java 11 and higher.
+Java versions before Java 11 are no longer supported.

 ### Jakarta EE10 Version
 ***

-PrimeFaces Test is setup to run again Jakarta EE10 profile using Jetty 12.
-You can also use other versions with the available maven profiles: mojarra40, myfaces40
+PrimeFaces Test is set up by default to run against Jakarta EE10 profile using Jetty 12.
+You can also use other JSF implementations with the available maven profiles: `mojarra40`, `myfaces40`.
+When specifying additional maven profiles, it is necessary to also explicitly include specification of the `jetty` profile.

-`mvn clean jetty:run -Pmojarra40`
+`mvn clean jetty:run -Pjetty,mojarra40`

-`mvn clean jetty:run -Pmyfaces40`
+`mvn clean jetty:run -Pjetty,myfaces40`

 ### Server Port
 ***

-By default the application runs on port 8080 but if you would like to use a different port you can pass `-Djetty.port=5000` like:
+By default, the application runs on port 8080 but if you would like to use a different port you can pass `-Djetty.port=5000` like:

 `mvn clean jetty:run -Djetty.port=5000`

 ### JPA Lazy Datatable
 ***